-We Invented The Weekend is a brand new free festival for everyone, celebrating all the activities that make the weekend great.
-Head down to MediaCity and Salford Quays on 10 and 11 September for everything from wacky sports to musical canal cruises, family literary adventures to veg competitions!
+We Invented The Weekend is a bold and creative free festival for everyone, celebrating all the activities that make the weekend great.
+Head down to MediaCity and Salford Quays on 3 and 4 June 2023 for everything from disco boats to DJs, street food and street sports.

 A brand new free festival for everyone